ReeceGoding/Frustration-One-Year-With-R/README.md

     rather than colnames?
 For a non-matrix, it works fine (see the `named <- setNames(letters, LETTERS)` example above).
 For a matrix - and presumably for any array, but let’s not get in to that distinction - it’s a little bit more complicated.
+Look closely at this output before reading further.

     ``` r
     a <- diag(3)